-Watkins Glen State Park contains an absolutely amazing gorge trail through the main section of the park.
+Watkins Glen State Park contains a gorge trail through the main section of the park.
 Watkins Glen is located in southern upstate New York, at the southern tip of Lake Seneca in the Finger Lakes.
-Therefore, it’s fairly close to Pennsylvania and even reachable from New Jersey.
+Therefore, it’s fairly close to Pennsylvania and easily reachable from New Jersey.

 We did one overnight stay when we visited, but we also explored the town of Ithaca during the same trip.
 The areas around Watkins Glen and Ithaca have numerous waterfalls to visit.
 There is so much natural beauty!
 Find a list of beautiful waterfalls in Ithaca here.

 Before heading to Watkins Glen, I knew the entrance to the State Park was in the middle of town.
 This is a unique feature for this park, as not many (or any?!)
 State Parks in the mid-Atlantic area have entrances that are along a main road in a town.
 Normally we’re driving back roads for several miles before even coming to a State Park entrance.

 I set the GPS to go to the correct address for the entrance on North Franklin Street.
 However, at some point during the drive, the GPS updated and tried to take us to a different (and very wrong) “entrance” to the park.
 My best guess is that it got confused as we were driving close to the park to get to the correct entrance, and it just thought we had arrived!

 We eventually found the main entrance.
 However, I think this redirection may happen frequently, as when we “arrived” according to the GPS, there was a small sign along the road indicating that we were in the wrong place.
 It explained how to get to the main entrance.

 You’ll know you arrived in the correct place if you see this sign (photo below)!
 Find more maps to help you find the entrance and gorge trail here.